 3 Tips for Next-Level WFH Collaboration

 Last Friday, Traction's Senior Account Director, Kristen Bergman, and I were honored to be invited to speak on "Next-Level Collaboration in the Cloud" at the WFH Virtual Conference.
-Since making the decision to go 100% remote as a business, Traction is producing quality work faster than ever before.

 In this presentation, we discussed what brands need to consider before they embrace a permanently remote workforce, how to preserve the most important aspects of your culture, and how to use the right tools in the right ways to turbocharge your business.

 Thinking about making WFH a permanent part of your business?
 Here are a few things you should consider.

 Define your business opportunity

 You, like all of us, have all been thrust into working from home because of COVID.
 Your team got used to using Zoom.
 You were surprised by just how productive your team continued to be while working from home.
 Your CFO is licking their chops at the prospect of removing rent from the P&L. Does that mean a move to a 100% remote workforce makes sense?